Track and Criterium Cyclist

 I have a feeling that this year will be full of a lot of incredible learning experiences.
 I’m excited for more racing this year as I move into elite track cycling and more international races.
 I can’t wait to represent this team and everything it stands for.
 Together we can inspire, educate and empower everyone affected by diabetes and be the driving change for others in this world

-McKee’s first experience with a bike came at the age of two on the back of her parent’s tandem.
-She explains she’s been around bikes for as long as she can remember.
-Fittingly born in Portland, Oregon (otherwise known as Bike Town, USA), McKee has a younger sister and grew up part of an active family.
+McKenna McKee’s first experience with a bike came at the age of two on the back of her parents tandem and as she says, she’s been around bikes as long as she can remember.
+Fittingly born in Portland, Oregon (otherwise known as bike town USA) McKee has a younger sister and grew up as part of an active family.

-Beginning to ride frequently brought about a fresh set of challenges, but that did not deter McKee.
-Once she learned about Team Novo Nordisk through a family friend, she was inspired and immediately started to dream of making the team.
+Starting cycling again brought with it another level of managing her diabetes and a fresh set of challenges, but that did not deter McKee and after being told of Team Novo Nordisk by a family friend, she was inspired and immediately started to dream of making the team.